johannesnoordanus/gcode2image/README.md

 Commanline tool to convert gcode to pixel exact image files.

-This 2D viewer - images are 2D (so no Z coordinates) - has as strong points that it shows gray levels and thus is able to show a realistic representation of laser engravings.
-Images can be viewed while converting and the exact placing and size of the gcode can be shown.
+This 2D viewer - images are 2D (no Z coordinates) - has as strong points that it shows gray levels and thus is able to show a realistic representation of laser engravings.
+Images can be viewed while converting gcode and the exact placing and size of the gcode can be shown.
+Since version 2.4.0 repeated writes to the same pixel locations are shown.
+This means that the simulated engraving is pretty close to actual laser engraving.
-It is also possible to show movement *G0* code.
+It is also possible to show speed movement *G0* code.

 A typical command:
 ```gcode2image --showimage --flip test.gc test.png```